Akshat2127/Sentiment_Analysis/README.md

 # Sentiment_Analysis

-In this notebook, we will build explote multiple ways of sentiment Analysis of [IMDb movie reviews dataset](https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification).
+In this notebook, we will build explote multiple ways of sentiment Analysis on a part of [IMDb movie reviews dataset](https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification).
+This dataset is built-in in Keras.
 We will begin by investigating the dataset that will be used to train and evaluate our models.

 ## Sentiment Analysis using Neural Netwroks